xuvvy/PoE-QuickDisconnect/README.md

 * A 64-bit Windows system

 * Administrator privileges

-  **only if running the the script through qdc.ahk, the qdc.exe file is self-contained and does not require AutoHotkey to be installed*
+  **only if running the the script through QDC.ahk, the QDC.exe is self-contained and does not require AutoHotkey to be installed*

 ## Setup & Usage